Kabuki star Ebizo Ichikawa XI in action, from Ebizo’s YouTube channel

 How familiar are you with the history of your own creative discipline?

 Do you ever draw inspiration from past masters?

 Do you see yourself as an innovator or the inheritor of a great tradition?

 Mark McGuinness is a poet and creative coach.
-This is an extract from Mark’s new book Motivation for Creative People: How to stay creative while gaining money, fame and reputation.
-Join the free Creative Pathfinder course to be first to know (and get the special launch price) when the book comes out.
+This is an extract from Mark’s book Motivation for Creative People: How to stay creative while gaining money, fame and reputation.